ryanbaekr/pandas_read_csv_demo/README.md

 # pandas read_csv demo

+This repository demonstrates the behavior covered in my [Issue](https://github.com/pandas-dev/pandas/issues/48487) which was later addressed in a [PR](https://github.com/pandas-dev/pandas/pull/48597) by @AlexKirko

 Pandas has a great function for reading data from a csv into a dataframe and automatically assigning datatypes to the columns.
 I do, however, have one issue with how this function handles certain keywords in string fields.
 Let's look at an example.

 ## Example